- What do you need a snoot for in food photography?

 That means you need at least two flashes in your setup.
 One as your key light and the snoot for some extra effect for your food.
 You can think of the snoot as the silver bounce card you use to put some extra fill light onto your meal in a daylight setup.

 What is a snoot?

-A snoot is an tubular and adaptable light modifier for any kind of artificial light in photography.
-Usually you use them in front of a studio strobe or a portable speedlight.
 A snoot should have a minimum of 200mm to have a good effect in front of your light source.
-Snoots can be perfect cylinders or often conical cylinders where the tapered end emits the light.
+Snoots can be perfect cylinders or often conical cylinders where the tapered end emits light.
 The tapered shape stops the light from spilling out sideways.

 Which light quality produces a snoot?

-By default a snoot creates a very direct and bundled circle of light on your subject.
+By default, a snoot creates a very direct and bundled circle of light on your subject.
 Think of it as a spotlight.
-You have a very bright spot of light in it’s center with very little falloff and harsh shadows at the outside.
+You have a very bright spot of light in its center with very little falloff and harsh shadows on the outside.

 How you can use a snoot for your food photography?

 A snoot’s light is ideal for isolation a subject such as your food.
 So a typical setup for using a snoot is the following: